Why Biology at Penn State?

 - Opportunities for teaching inside and outside of the classroom

 - Global collaborations through semesters abroad, field course excursions, and on location research projects

 - Numerous clubs and organizations for student involvement in scientific, philanthropic, and recreational activities

-Undergraduate students planning to become biology majors are assigned a faculty adviser when they arrive on campus.
-In addition to meeting with the officially assigned adviser, students are welcome to visit with any of the advisers in the Department of Biology Undergraduate Advising Office.
-In the first semester at Penn State all incoming students are required to participate in the course, PSU 016, or First Year Seminar.
+Undergraduate students planning to become biology majors are assigned an adviser when they arrive on campus.
+In addition to meeting with their assigned adviser, students are welcome to visit with any of the advisers in the Department of Biology Undergraduate Advising Office.
+In their first semester at Penn State, all incoming students are required to participate in the first-year seminar course, PSU 16.
 This serves as an orientation to college life and all of the opportunities offered on campus.
-In addition, the Eberly College of Science offers several 1-credit seminars to aid in career development.
+In addition, the Eberly College of Science offers several one-credit seminars to aid in career development.

 Entrance to Major Requirements while at Penn State